USAFA-ECE/ece382/_sources/Assignments/lab4.md

 Do **NOT** implement your own "xor".
 You **must** use the provided `XOR_bytes` function.
 ```

-- After you xor two bytes, store the decrypted message byte to the memory.
+- After you xor (i.e encrypt) the character with the key, store the decrypted message byte to the memory.
 - Then, you need to check if the **decrypted** message byte is EOM.
 - If the **decrypted** message byte is EOM, then you are done.
 Otherwise, retrieve the next byte of the message to decrypt and repeat.